zxeenu/heavy-telegram-bot/README.md

 - Associating logs with correlation IDs handling using `contextvars`
 - Compute time taken for event to be be received into Gateway and dispatched out of Gateway

+#### Rate limiting (🚧 PLANNED)

+Strategy: Fixed Window Rate Limiting with TTL

+This strategy limits how many actions a user can perform within a fixed time window.
+It uses a Redis key per user (e.g. rate:user:<id>) to count requests.
+The counter resets after a set TTL (e.g. 60 seconds), allowing automatic cleanup.
+If the request count exceeds the allowed limit during the window, further requests are denied until the TTL expires.

 ### Task Roadmap

 - [x] Listen for video downloads events, and upload from minio into telegram